hermeznetwork/docs/docs/developers/sdk.md

 - createAccount   : Make a transfer to a inexistent account, and create a Regular account
 - createAccountInternal : Make a transfer to a non-existent account and create internal account

 The fee amounts are given in USD.
-However, fees are payed in the token of the transaction.
+However, fees are paid in the token of the transaction.
 So, we need to do a conversion.

 ```js
   const usdTokenExchangeRate = tokenDAI.USD